slmsuite/slmsuite/docs/source/tips.rst

 to make finding this program easier.
-However, Aero Peek can also hide the window being used to project data onto the SLM in the virtual display, causing most power to return to the zeroth order, and in some cases burning holes through devices (this happened several times before we realized what was happening).
+However, Aero Peek can also hide the window being used to project data onto the SLM in the virtual display, causing most power to return to the zeroth order, and in some cases burning holes through devices (this occurred several times before we realized what was happening).
 We suggest `disabling Aero Peek
 <https://answers.microsoft.com/en-us/windows/forum/all/how-to-completely-disable-aero-peek-in-windows-11/ec65a8de-6401-4be2-a0b3-ba0d29c6cfe4>`_.